 Schoolgirl relives moment XL bully dog savaged her before turning on others

-The 11-year-old girl who was attacked by a crazed dog in Birmingham has described how she was left screaming in pain when the animal pounced.
+The 11-year-old girl who was attacked by a dog in Birmingham has described how she was left screaming in pain.

-Speaking from her home near the scene, Ana Paun also said she backed Suella Braverman’s calls to ban American Bully XL dogs.
+Speaking from her home, Ana Paun also said she backed Suella Braverman’s calls to ban American bully XL dogs.

-She revealed how the mutt clamped its jaws around her arm and then her shoulder as she went shopping with her sister.
+She revealed how the dog clamped its jaws around her arm and then her shoulder as she went shopping with her sister.

 Ana said: “At the time I just felt panic.
 I went to the shop with my sister.
 The dog was staring at me.
 He jumped on my arm and bit me.